MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/check-your-work-team-codebase.md

   All the included file changes from your workspace along with the comment, check-in notes, and links to related work items are stored on the server as a single [changeset](find-view-changesets.md) on your server.

-- Conflicts block your check-in
+- Conflicts block your changes

   The system presents you with conflicts between your changes the latest version of the files on the server.
 See [Resolve Team Foundation Version Control conflicts](resolve-team-foundation-version-control-conflicts.md).

-- A check-in policy blocks your check-in
+- A check-in policy blocks your changes

   Administrators of your project can implement check-in policies to encourage your team to follow best practices.
 For example, a check-in policy can encourage team members to associate at least one work item with their changes.
 For more information, see [Set and Enforce Quality Gates](set-enforce-quality-gates.md).